 The European Union

 "That grand drama in a hundred acts, which is reserved for the next two centuries of Europe -— the most terrible, most questionable and perhaps also the most hopeful of all dramas."Despite the fact that the UK has not been successfully invaded since 1066 (some count 1688, but William of Orange was invited by English nobility), it is one of the most Eurosceptic nations in the EU.
 Had the French and Dutch not done it first, the European Constitution would have been rejected by the UK electorate.
 While the UK did vote to stay in the EC in 1975, many feel they were misled as to what the EC actually was.
-The current situation is that a significant majority (>70%) of British citizens want a referendum on EU membership and a majority of these would vote to leave (though as of June 2015, the pendulum has swung towards remaining in the EU, with 66% outright stating that they want to remain in it), but all three main parties ummed and aahed about it while trying to avoid calling a referendum.
-The Conservatives promised a referendum in 2017, if they got re-elected (which they did, with a slim majority, much to everyone's surprise).
-The pro-exit parties such as the UK Independence Party are still comparatively small, but the economic crisis has increased demands for withdrawal from many corners.
-Somewhat strangely, the SNP, who want Scottish independence, are also pro-European integration.
+In 2013 the Conservatives promised a referendum in 2017 if they got re-elected in the 2015 general election, which they did (with a slim majority, much to everyone's surprise); the referendum was set for June 23, 2016.
+Though shortly before the actual vote the pendulum had swung towards remaining in the EU, with 66% outright stating that they want to remain in it, the ultimate result was a 52% vote to leave the EU.
+On March 29, 2017, Article 50 was triggered and the formal process of leaving the Union was begun, a process that is expected to take until 2019 as the UK enters into negotiations with the EU to agree on the terms of exit.
+Given that Scotland and Northern Ireland technically voted to remain, being outweighed by the English vote, this may spark more British referendums as to which countries make up their own union.

 Special Relationship: The Colonials — Americans